 Ship combat works on a similar principle, though as in the Uncharted Waters games, you do have to carefully move and position your ships each turn - you can only launch an attack after moving, and cannons must be placed at specific points on your ship, with your largest guns generally being broadside-only.
-This can be somewhat twinky with ship-to-ship combat (if you have a faster ship you can generally stay just out of their range, peppering them with cannon fire while they can't do anything back to you), but the game also features all manner of sea creatures to give you grief as well, so it's not something you can solely rely on.
+This can be somewhat twinky with ship-to-ship combat (if you have a faster ship you can generally stay just out of their range, picking them off with cannon fire while they can't do anything back to you), but the game also features all manner of sea creatures to give you grief as well, so it's not something you can solely rely on.
 Some more fantastic elements creep into these too, like magical cannons that can create icebergs or "living ships" that regenerate health over time, which adds a nice twist.
 Either side can also use boarding gear to leap into a timed battle with that ship's crew aboard their own ship, though interestingly, these skirmishes basically exist in a totally different time and place from the ship fights - if a boarding fight ends and you re-board that same ship later, the same units will still be there, in the same state you left them (same if an enemy boards your ship).
 Still, felling a ship's crew does hamper its ability to move, so it's actually a viable strategy when dealing with larger fleets of powerful ships that firepower alone won't fell.